hgcl/clara-le/src/posts/sourdough-bread-log.md

 ---

+---

+## 2025-11-05

+It's been a while, I don't time the first or second fermentation anymore.
+The temperature inside my house is getting much colder.

+I now try to stop the first fermentation after the dough has risen significantly, and when I can see bubbles through the transparent bowl surface.
+This first fermentation is usually done at room temperature, as well as in the fridge (so that it doesn't go too fast).

+For the second fermentation (after placing the dough in a banneton), I let the dough rise until a dome forms at the surface.
+When gently poking the dough, I make sure it bounces back before baking.

+I updated the baking part again: 230 °C for 25 min (closed lid), followed by 200 °C for 35 min (open lid).

+The few last breads I made using these techniques came out golden brown and with a nice ear.
+I will probably continue experimenting in this direction.

 ## 2025-10-28

 When preshaping, I don't wet the dough as much anymore.
 The dough is stickier, but also holds its shape better.